Caulfield Station Precinct Structure Plan – Status

-The Victorian Planning Authority is a State Government statutory authority that reports to the Minister for Planning and is leading the preparation of a structure plan for the precinct to the Glen Eira City Council.
+The Victorian Planning Authority (VPA) is a State Government statutory authority that reports to the Minister for Planning.
+The VPA has handed over preparation of a structure plan for the precinct to the Glen Eira City Council.

 Caulfield Racecourse Reserve Trust (CRRT) is established under the Caulfield Racecourse Reserve Act 2017 with responsibility for planning, development, management, operation, care, promotion and use of the Reserve for racing, recreation and public park purposes plan.

 Glen Eira City Council is the planning authority for the precinct, responsible for preparation of the structure plan, facilitating amendments to the Glen Eira Planning Scheme and for issuing planning permits.
-Council is working with the VPA on the preparation of a structure plan by providing input as part of a project steering group.

 Stonnington City Council is the adjoining Council, responsible for issuing planning permits on land to the north of Dandenong Road and is providing input into the preparation of the structure plan through the project steering group.